Faculty authentication on a machine in the FI network

 …

-We should now be able to see users and user groups:
+We should now see the users and user groups:

 $ id xlogin